What does college readiness look like when taught in high school?

 A successful adult can problem solve well.
 In turn, those adults will make a more significant impact on their communities.

 In the world of Google, problem-solving in the classroom is taking on a very different shape.
-In an article according to Teacher Vision:
+In an article by Teacher Vision, problem-solving involves three essential functions:

-Seeking information - or the “just Google it” - function is only the first step.
+The seeking information - or the “just Google it” - function is only the first step.
 But, it’s also the step where most students stop.
-The next step - generating new knowledge - is where the rubber meets the road in problem-solving.
-Teachers who can lead students to this step are what we would call "rockstars."
+The next steps - generating new knowledge and making decisions based on that knowledge - are where the rubber meets the road in problem-solving.
+Teachers who can lead students beyond information seeking are who we would call "rockstars."

-Asking students to generate new knowledge or come up with their own solutions take responsibility for their education.
+Students who generate new knowledge or come up with their own solutions take responsibility for their education.
+They are active participants in the classroom.
 Each student brings a unique perspective to the problem.
-This leads to new insight into the problem and then to decisions based on their unique perspective.
+This leads to new insight into the problem and decisions based on their unique perspective.

-As Mr. Blomenberg shares in the video above, this is the opposite of teaching to a test or regulating information.
-The style of teaching we try to avoid at LuHi is, “Students, the answer is A. What’s the answer?
-A.”
+As Mr. Blomenberg shares, the style of teaching we try to avoid at LuHi is, “Students, the answer is A. What’s the answer?
+A.” Our goal is the opposite of teaching to a test or regurgitating information.

-Students don’t need teachers to tell them answers; they have devices at their fingertips to do that for them already.
-All they have to say is, “Hey Siri.”
+Students don’t need teachers to tell them answers; they already have devices at their fingertips to do that for them.
+All they have to say is, “Hey, Siri.”
 Information by itself is rather useless until it's applied.

 Dynamic teachers do not rely on one method of getting information across to students.
 Lectures, group work, and hands-on projects all have a place in the classroom.
 Good teachers take steps beyond seeking information to generate new knowledge in students.